-There are two slicers that come with built in profiles for most Voron printers:
+There are two slicers that come with built-in profiles for most Voron printers:

-Other slicers that can be configured to support Voron printers but do not have built in support:
+Other slicers that can be configured to support Voron printers but do not have built-in support:

 PRINT_START macro as a valid start macro and add an additional bed heat and nozzle heat to the start gcode.
 If examination of the output gcode shows an M109 and/or M190 before the

-Both Cura and SuperSlicer (in current versions) have built-in profiles for V2 printers which can be setup usin each software’s normal processes.
+Both Cura and SuperSlicer (in current versions) have built-in profiles for V2 printers which can be setup using each software’s normal processes.
 The V1 is similar enough to V2 that the profile can be re-used.

 Every printer is going to have a start sequence that typically involves homing and/or leveling to prepare the printer.
 This is in addition to heating the nozzle and bed and doing other tasks.
 Look at the